-I have never seen her in bed before this.
+I've never seen her in bed like this.
 Not in illness.
 Only in sleep.

-This is not my mother, grief intrudes, denies reality.
+This is not my mother!
+Grief intrudes, denies reality.
 This is an old woman.
 I recognize her from the nursing home.
-Every other room, the beds contained this woman.
-But, no. This is Momma’s bed and there she lies.
-Gaunt, jaundiced, a distended torso - juxtaposition of the womb’s purpose: to nurture and release - now gathers and retains toxic fluid.
+Every room there, the beds contain this woman.
+But this is Momma’s bed, in her own home, and there she lies.

 For the first time ever.
 Old.

 Before her time, cancer etches the abyss of pain across her furrowed brow.
 She fights well.
-She runs for the finish.
+She strains for the finish.
 She keeps faith.

 Gaunt, jaundiced; the distended torso--a juxtaposition of the womb’s purpose to nurture and release--now gathers and retains toxic fluid.